jak78/infinitic-example-java-hello-world/README.md

 # hello world app for Infinitic

-The workflow `HelloWorld` will take a `name` string as input and return `"Hello $name!"` using sequentially 2 tasks run on distributed workers:
+The workflow `HelloWorld` takes a `name` string as input and return `"Hello $name!"` using sequentially 2 tasks run on distributed workers:

 - a `sayHello` task that takes a `name` string as input and returns `"Hello $name"`
 - an `addEnthusiasm` task that takes a `str` string as input and returns `"$str!"`